Why OpenMagic Isn’t the Tool It Promises to Be

 Finally, Is OpenMagic Worth It?

 Ultimately, whether OpenMagic is the right tool depends on your goals.
-If you need a quick, templated CGI ad without investing time or budget into custom production, OpenMagic offers a fast and accessible solution.
+Need a quick CGI ad?
+OpenMagic has you covered.
+You can get a templated ad without spending much time or money on custom production.
 However, for brands seeking originality, creative freedom, and high-quality FOOH visuals, professional 3D artists and studios remain the superior choice.

 While OpenMagic is easy to use, this simplicity comes at the cost of flexibility and creative freedom.
-The trade-off is clear: While OpenMagic provides convenience, it cannot match the level of customization and originality that a “real” FOOH production process allows.
+The trade-off is clear: OpenMagic offers convenience, but it lacks the customization and originality of a “real” FOOH production process.

-That being said, the existence of tools like OpenMagic is a positive step forward for the industry.
+That being said, tools like OpenMagic represent a positive step forward for the industry.
 By making CGI more accessible, it pushes the FOOH market toward greater creativity and innovation.

-As such templated executions become more common, simpler concepts like balloons with banners or fabric rolling off buildings will start to feel even more repetitive than they already do – encouraging brands and creators to push for more ambitious, dynamic, and visually striking campaigns with the help of 3D artists that really know their craft.
+As templated executions grow in popularity, simple ideas like balloons with banners or fabric rolling off buildings will feel even more repetitive.
+This will push brands and creators to seek more ambitious, dynamic, and eye-catching campaigns.
+They will turn to skilled 3D artists who truly know their craft.

 For great Fake Out Of Home inspiration, check out our FOOH Library with over 1000 examples: